-Date Event Source 1894 to 1909 Floods occurred during these years in Central Park and Boulder leading to structural, sewage, and beatification efforts.
-The reoccurrence of floods influenced the placement of the Bandshell.
-Boulder's Floods & Flood Management, 12-23 1903 Boulder City Improvement Association (BCIA) was established to develop park lands and encourage city improvements.
+Date Event Source 1894 to 1909 Floods occurred during these years in Central Park and Boulder leading to structural, sewage, and beautification efforts.
+The recurrence of floods influenced the placement of the Bandshell.
+Boulder's Floods & Flood Management, 12-23 1903 Boulder City Improvement Association (BCIA) established to develop park lands and encourage city improvements.
 5-Year Update to Historic Preservation Plan, 2019 1906 to 1933 The City of Boulder purchased parcels of land to build Central Park.
-The park was originally owned by the railroads and called Railroad Park.
-Greenways Master Plan, 2011 1926 to 1928 Saco R. DeBoer drafted Boulder's first zoning ordinance for the City of Boulder, recommending that the lands along Boulder Creek "be acquired for park purposes along the full length of the creek throughout the city."
+The park was originally owned by railroad companies and called Railroad Park.
+Greenways Master Plan, 2011 1926 to 1928 Saco Rienk DeBoer drafted the first zoning ordinance for the City of Boulder, recommending that the lands along Boulder Creek "be acquired for park purposes along the full length of the creek throughout the city."
 The city approved the zoning plan in 1928.
-Daily Camera Article, 2012 1937 The Boulder Planning and Park Commission received notice that the Major Activity Committee of the Lions Club sought to fund the construction a Bandshell for public concerts.
-Saco R. DeBoer, Landscape Architect, was consulted on the location of the Bandshell.
+Daily Camera Article, 2012 1937 The Boulder Planning and Park Commission received notice that the Major Activity Committee of the Lions Club sought to fund the construction of a Bandshell for public concerts.
+Saco Rienk DeBoer, Landscape Architect, consulted on the location of the Bandshell.
 He recommended the area north of the railroad right-of-way with the location of City Hall at the east end.
 Boulder Bandshell Historical Study, 5 Landmarks Board Memo, 12 1938 Glen Huntington developed plans for the Art Deco Style Bandshell.
-Construction of the Bandshell completed in June of 1938.
-Trees were planted around the Bandshell site.
-Boulder Bandshell Historical Study, 9 1939 DeBoer developed a landscape plan for the site, which included planting trees to screen the structure.
-Paths were designed to the structure to prevent people from taking shortcuts to the site.
-DeBoer's final plan included both deciduous and evergreen trees adjacent to the structure.
+Construction of the Bandshell completed in June of 1938 with trees planted around the Bandshell site.
+Boulder Bandshell Historical Study, 9 1939 DeBoer developed a landscape plan for the site that included trees to screen the structure.
+Paths were designed to the structure to prevent people from taking shortcuts through the site.
+DeBoer's final plan included deciduous and evergreen trees adjacent to the structure.
 Boulder Bandshell Historical Study, 10 1947 DeBoer proposed an updated plan for the Bandshell area that included amphitheater style seating.
-Saco R. DeBoer sketch, 1947 1949 to 1951 The site was redesigned to include amphitheater seating, which had concrete bases, wood tops, and were reinforced with rebar.
-A concrete sidewalk installed on the south edge of the amphitheater (Figure 1-5).
-Aerial Photography, 1949 to 1953 1956 Rectangular concrete piers/electrical bollards in front of the stage.
-Boulder Bandshell Historical Study, 4 1968 Marks the beginning of decline of the Bandshell and surrounding site in relation to previous decline of surrounding Central Park.
+Saco Rienk DeBoer sketch, 1947 1949 to 1951 Site redesigned to include amphitheater seating, built of concrete bases, wood tops and reinforced with rebar.
+Concrete sidewalk installed on the south edge of the amphitheater (Figure 1-5).
+Aerial Photography, 1949 to 1953 1956 Rectangular concrete piers/electrical bollards added in front of the stage.
+Boulder Bandshell Historical Study, 4 1968 Marks the beginning of decline of the Bandshell and site in relation to decline of Central Park.
 Boulder Bandshell Historical Study, 13 1970s Bandshell proposed for relocation.
-Boulder Bandshell Historical Study, 13 1980s General maintenance efforts took place and included replacement of interior cladding, floor repair and replacement (not in full), and touch up painting.
+Boulder Bandshell Historical Study, 13 1980s General maintenance efforts included replacement of interior cladding, floor repair and replacement (not in full), and painting.
 Exact year(s) are unknown.
 Boulder Bandshell Historical Study, 4 1981 to 1985 Community events again held in the Bandshell, which helped revive it as a civic center.
 Boulder Bandshell Historical Study, 13 1982 Trains relocated to Central Park with the assistance of Boulder Model Railroad Club.
-City of Boulder Train History, 1 1987 Boulder County Commissioners consider moving Bandshell to Longmont fairgrounds.
-Boulder Bandshell Historical Study, 13 1988 Boulder Train Depot Task Force, local officials, business people, and historians recommend removing the Bandshell and relocating the Train Depot to its spot in Central Park.
+City of Boulder Train History, 1 1987 Boulder County Commissioners considered moving Bandshell to Longmont fairgrounds.
+Boulder Bandshell Historical Study, 13 1988 Boulder Train Depot Task Force, local officials, business people, and historians recommended removing the Bandshell and relocating the Train Depot to its spot in Central Park.
 Boulder Bandshell Historical Study, 13 1991 "Save the Bandshell" campaign painted the Bandshell rainbow colors to raise community awareness in an effort to preserve the Bandshell.
 Boulder Bandshell Historical Study, 13